All Episodes

 What's wrong with this?

-Biden says all of this as though he's indicting and Bush as criminals over oil.
+Biden says all of this as though he's indicting Cheney and Bush as criminals over oil.

-But I ask you as a serious question from human being to human being, what in the world is so immoral or wrong or irresponsible about trying to maintain the free flow of oil at market prices for the purposes of the U.S. economy and its growth.
+But I ask you as just a serious question of human being to human being, what in the world is so immoral or wrong or irresponsible about trying to maintain the free flow of oil at market prices for the purposes of the U.S. economy and its growth?

 Hell's bells, folks.